sanjoydasjoy/mindcare_javafest/README.md

 ## Technologies Used

-Frontend Development: React, Node.js (with Yarn for package management), Bootstrap, and Vanilla CSS.<br>
+Frontend Development: React, Node.js (with Yarn for package management), Bootstrap, and Vanilla CSS.<br><br>
 Backend Development: Spring Boot framework, MongoDB Atlas as the database, and JWT for authentication.